 No. Per City Ordinance No. 1578 there is to be no feeding of waterfowl on any City property.
 Feeding other wildlife is also discouraged.
 Animals accustomed to people lose their fear of people and can become reliant on humans for food or become aggressive.

 When are the Bald Eagles at 1000 Islands?

-Bald Eagles can be seen year-round at 1000 Islands, but we see an increased number each winter when the lakes and rivers freeze over up-north and they migrate south where food is more plentiful.
-January and February is an ideal time to visit 1000 Islands for a better chance at seeing Bald Eagles.
+Bald Eagles can be seen year-round at 1000 Islands, but we see an increased number each winter when the lakes and rivers freeze over up north and they migrate south where food is more plentiful.
+December through February is an ideal time to visit 1000 Islands for a better chance at seeing Bald Eagles.